srinisudharsan/advent_of_code/README.md

 ## Day4
 ### Part1
 Although there is no connection what so ever, we have a version of scatter gather abstracted out.
 A nice side effect of advent of code!
+### Part2
+We use a queue to work through the backlog